 In the end, they found another way to accomplish the work without either of us being involved.

 In November 1979, I took the American Translators Association accreditation test in Spanish.
 I organized a group of about 15 students who wanted to take the test, and I asked Lynn Tyler (associate director of the Language and Intercultural Research Center) and Marian McMaster (one of my Spanish teachers) to proctor it.
 Only one student in the group passed.
-It wasn’t me.
+It was not me.

 In the summer of 1978, I went to Guatemala with Drs.
 Robert Blair and John Robertson of the BYU Linguistics Department and 11 other BYU linguistics and anthropology students to compile several dictionaries of Mayan languages.
 We donated our summer to compile learner’s dictionaries with the hope of helping missionaries and others who wanted to learn the native Mayan languages.
 Julio Salazar, Greg Sansom, and I worked on the Cakchiquel dictionary, along with native speakers Juan Yool and Alejandro Choc.